facette/docs/content/docs/configuration.md

 ## General Information

-This documentation describes Facette web front-end configuration.
+This documentation describes how to configure Facette.

 All the configuration files are stored in JSON format as described in the [RFC 4627][0] document.